A Foodcentric Life

 Leftovers and Storage

-• Smoked ribs keep well in the fridge – store whole or cut ribs in an airtight container for up to 4 days.
+• Refrigerate: Store whole racks or cut ribs in an airtight container for up to 4 days.

-• Reheat gently – in a low oven, covered with foil, or on the grill.
+• Reheat: Warm in a low oven covered with foil, or reheat on the grill over low heat.

-• Repurpose the meat – strip it off the bone for fantastic tacos, salads, or sandwiches.
+• Repurpose: Strip meat off the bone for tacos, sandwiches, salads, or loaded potatoes.

 Sliced, smoked baby back ribs on a black cutting board outside by the grill.